Harley Quinn: Batman: The Enemy Within

 Harley Quinn appears in Batman: The Enemy Within (the sequel to Batman: The Telltale Series), voiced by Laura Post.
-This version of Dr. Harleen Quinzel was driven insane following her father's long bout with mental illness and eventual suicide.
+This version was driven insane following her father's long bout with mental illness and eventual suicide.
 Attempting to avoid her father's fate, she joins a criminal organization called the Pact to steal a virus able to cure her hereditary condition.
 This depiction initially reverses the dynamic between Harley and the Joker.
 Quinn manipulates and abuses her former patient at Arkham Asylum, named "John Doe", who is infatuated with her.
 As the series progresses, John's confidence will increase, and depending on the player's choices, he will either aid Bruce Wayne in capturing Quinn or transform into the traditional version of the Joker.
-In the latter outcome, Harley will become the Joker's girlfriend and the two use the virus to threaten Gotham City.
+In the latter outcome, Harley becomes the Joker's girlfriend, and the two use the virus to threaten Gotham City.